nova0821/iotjs-wiki/Developer-Tutorial.md

 ### Getting Started with Examples
-As **IoT.js** is asynchronous and event-driven, programming style is pretty much different from traditional blocking synchronous programming.
-This tutorial lets you know how to code with **IoT.js** mainly focused on asynchronous style.
+As **IoT.js** is asynchronous and event-driven, programming style is pretty much different from traditional blocking synchronous style.
+This tutorial lets you know how to code with **IoT.js** mainly focused on asynchronous and event-driven style.

 #### Hello World
 Firstly, create a javascript file (e.g. `hello.js`) and open it.
 Then type as following.